 Success will also require a whole-of-government approach.
 Relevant agencies and departments span the federal government, and all must be stakeholders in the success of The Apollo Program for Biodefense.
 The removal of institutional and bureaucratic barriers and the advancement of innovative incentive mechanisms will be necessary to bring some of the technologies to fruition.
 Such changes could include prize competitions, advanced market commitments, and regulatory awards.
-The National Security Council (NSC), the Office of Science and Technology Policy (OSTP), and the National Science and Technology Council (NSTC) should provide leadership through established or joint committees.
-They should bring together the relevant departments, agencies, and Executive Office of the President components to ensure engagement and coordination of science and technology efforts.
+NSC, OSTP, and the National Science and Technology Council should provide leadership through established or joint committees.
+They should bring together the relevant departments, agencies, and Executive Office of the President components to ensure engagement and coordination of science and technology efforts.36